Table of Contents

 This new type of documentary evidence is changing the game for decision-makers.
 For example, data pulled from electronic health records, insurance claims, and patient registries is now steering major healthcare policy.
 The 21st Century Cures Act even allows this real-world data to be used in evaluating the risks and benefits of new drugs, adding a new layer to traditional research.
 You can dive deeper into how this law defines data sources in the full analysis from the National Center for Biotechnology Information.

 Of course, relying on these huge digital records means the old-school principles of verifying evidence are more critical than ever.
-Being able to sift through, make sense of, and present findings from these enormous datasets is now a non-negotiable skill.
+Being able to sift through, make sense of, and present findings from these enormous datasets is now essential.
 To brush up on the fundamentals, take a look at our guide on how to conduct legal research effectively.

 As technology barrels forward, our very definition of a "document" is going to keep stretching.
 Soon, we'll be dealing with everything from blockchain-verified transactions to reports generated entirely by AI.
 The future of evidence isn't about paper or files; it's about our ability to authenticate and understand this sprawling digital universe.
 The core challenge, though, remains exactly the same: proving a fact with a record you can trust.